thisissepehr/IR_search_engine/README.md

 ## Overview

-For this Project a Search Engine has been developed that allows the User to search through the articles collected by [CORD19](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html), which is a COVID-19 reasearch paper database.
+For this Project, a Search Engine has been developed that allows the User to search through the articles collected by [CORD19](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html), which is a COVID-19 reasearch paper database.

 ## Running the Project